-A typical day at Little Nest Forest Preschool Aged Program:
+A typical day at Little Nest Forest Fairy Kids:

 Our days will follow a predictable routine.

 A typical day: We meet for circle.
-Through songs, stories, and morning yoga children will be introduced to their lesson for the day, and experience an opportunity to stretch their bodies.
-Children will make their plans for the investigative part of the day.
-After a warm, organic snack, the children and Catherine will venture on an exploration.
+Through songs, stories, and quiet gathering activities children will be introduced to the beginning of their day in the forest, and experience an opportunity to stretch their bodies.
+Children will make their plans for their free play, explorative part of the day.
 We will meet for a second circle to discuss and reflect on what we been curious about.
 As children work on what interests them, they focus on both creative play and problem solving.
 Nature walks and outside play will offer everyone an opportunity to learn to recognize the plants and creatures around them.
 Our day winds down with a picnic, of food brought from home

 10:00- We have our welcome circle.
 Through songs, stories and morning movement children will be connected to the season, and experience an opportunity to stretch their bodies.